spacetimeengineer/mupy/README.md

 Everything discussed in this README.md deals with the capabilities of mu in conjunction with an informed & motivated user. μ in it's current state is much like a programming language with no applications ; The rules and logic exist but no scripts except a few example scripts and my own work which is private. μ is a platform but it's library content is actually quite low.
 Even though in it's current form there are incacluable parts it can generate, it still represents a very small subset of the possible designs. μ will be very useless if no users steward it.

+### Goals
+μ attempts to serve as a must-own utility for any serious engineer which gives users access to virtually unlimited parts the ability to design physical systems in a simple script format.

+# Does it replace the need for CAD
+In some cases it may, especially for users who need to design something quick and beautiful but who would prefer not to learn an entire CAD.
+In most cases however it only auguments CAD and it would be more likely in the future that CADs would integrate a μ-terminal into the IDE.

+# Is it like Thingaverse?
+Yes actually except that the focus is more on parts with specific intended geometry rather than a store of options which are very much limited.

 ### μ-terminal
 μ comes with it bundled a command-line-interface application known as the μ-terminal or 'muterm' which behaves much like a linux terminal except that it only accepts special strings known as 'system codes'. muterm was developed to express to users μ's most rudimetry operation ; producing manufacturing resources for a given system code.
 In an idealized world, this utility would materialize an entire system (such as a 69 SS Chevelle) right in front of you upon pressing 'enter'.
 To enter muterm, in the linux terminal